Schwa (letter)

 Ə, or ə, is an additional letter of the Latin alphabet.
 It is also called schwa, from another name for the mid central vowel, the sound represented by minuscule ə in the International Phonetic Alphabet (IPA).

-It was invented by Johann Andreas Schmeller for the reduced vowel at the end of some German words and first used in his 1820s works on the Bavarian dialects.
+It was invented by Johann Andreas Schmeller for the reduced vowel at the end of some German words and was first used in his 1820s works on the Bavarian dialects.

 The word, schwa, comes from the Hebrew Shva (via German), a Niqqud, which in most cases in Modern Hebrew denotes a de-emphasis of an accompanying vowel that would otherwise be pronounced strongly.
 Shva itself is silent and is not a mid central vowel, which does not exist in Modern Hebrew.

 Usage

 It is or was used in several languages around the world, including the Azerbaijani, Gottscheerish, Karay·a and Adyghe languages, the Abenaki language of Quebec, and in the hən̓q̓əmin̓əm̓ dialect of Halkomelem.
-Both the majuscule and minuscule forms of this letter are based on the form of a turned e, while in Balinese it is not written formally but the final orthographic -a is a schwa [ə] and sometimes represented by ǎ letter.
-Meanwhile the Pan-Nigerian alphabet has a distinct letter based on a lowercase turned e, paired with its uppercase version, Ǝ.
+Both the majuscule and minuscule forms of this letter are based on the form of a turned e, while in Balinese it is not written formally but the final orthographic -a is a schwa [ə] and is sometimes represented by ǎ letter.
+Meanwhile, the Pan-Nigerian alphabet has a distinct letter based on a lowercase turned e, paired with its uppercase version, Ǝ.

 A superscript minuscule is used to modify the preceding consonant to have a mid central vowel release, though it is also commonly used to indicate possible syllabicity of the following sonorant, especially in transcriptions of English.
 The latter usage is non-standard.